drpicox/david-rodenas.com/_notes/grunt-introduction-talk.md

 I make an speech and presented it in the BarcelonaJS meetup that existed in these time.

-It has around 100 atendees, and it was very well received.
+It has around 100 attendees, and it was very well received.
 The presentation was divided in three parts:

 - one explaining what is grunt